-The main objectives of the Ranger 3 Deeps underground drilling programme are to:
+The main objectives of the underground drilling programme are to:

-- increase confidence in the known mineralisation to allow conversion to a mineral resource; - (b) understand the distribution and abundance of deleterious minerals such as carbonate; - (c) support the development of prefeasibility level mine plans; and - (d) explore those prospective areas with less historical drilling, particularly at the northern end of the deposit.
+- (a) increase confidence in the known mineralisation to allow conversion to a mineral resource; and - (b) explore those prospective areas with lower drilling density, particularly at the northern end of the deposit.

-All drill holes are drilled from positions in dedicated drilling drives, or cuddies, sufficient in size to adequately house the drilling operations.
-Drilling fans are oriented in a direction of approximately 240 degrees and arranged in vertical and inclined fans (Figure 1).
-Cuddy depths for the drilling program range from -120 metres to -310 metres from the surface.
+All drill holes will be drilled from positions in dedicated drilling drives or cuddies, sufficient in size to adequately house the drilling operations with drilling fans to be oriented in a direction of approximately 240 degrees and arranged in vertical and inclined fans (Figure 1).
+Cuddy depths range from -120m to -310m from the surface.